mattdesl/budo/docs/comparisons.md

 ## budō

 [budō](https://github.com/mattdesl/budo) lies somewhere between the rich feature set of [Beefy](#beefy) and the small focus of [wzrd](#wzrd).
-It spawns a watchify process, produces ndjson logs, and includes some more experimental features for live-reloading and rapid prototyping.
-It also aims to support more experimental features like script *injection* in Chrome.
+It spawns a watchify process, produces ndjson logs, and includes some more experimental features for live-reloading, script injection, and rapid prototyping.

 ## beefy